Qiskit/platypus/scripts/content_checks/README.md

   for it.

 - `nb_autorun.py`: Script to run all the notebooks.
 Will report any errors, and will replace outputs if you pass `--write` option.
+This script can also automatically create GitHub issues for any errors it finds if you pass `--repo=Qiskit/platypus`, and `--token=<your GitHub access token>`.

 - `tools.py`: Shared logic (e.g. argument parsing) used by scripts in this folder.